mozilla/treeherder/docs/infrastructure/administration.md

 ### Granting access to the read-only replica

 One of the ways in which we allow users to [access Treeherder data](../accessing_data.md) is via direct access to our read-only RDS MySQL replica.
-Both ActiveData and Mozilla's ReDash instance use this approach.
+Mozilla's ReDash instance use this approach.

 Generate the password like this: